nehalineogi/azure-cross-solution-network-architectures/apim/README-default.md

 ## Azure API Management (APIM) Default Mode

 This architecture demonstrates the connectivity architecture and traffic flows to devloper portal, API gateway and other management endpoints with APIM.
 APIM can be deployed in various modes.
 The diagram shows APIM in default virtual network mode which is set to "none".
-APIM in default mode has direct access from the internet** and no VNET integration**.
+APIM in default mode has direct access from the internet **and no VNET integration**.
 This is a simple mode for POC/lab scenarios.
-Custom domain,identity and self hosted gateways can be configured for all the three network models.
+Custom domain, identity and self-hosted gateways can be configured for all the three network models.

 ## Reference Architecture